-We know that language skills are an important thing lost in dementia.
+We know that language skills are eventually lost in dementia.
 But do we really understand what that means?
 Let’s be careful that we understand that ability is lost but the desire and need to communicate remains.
-In our work here with the DAWN Method, we are person-directed in our approach, which means our care is directed by the individual needs and desires of our clients.
+Here at DAWN, we are person-directed in our approach, which means the way we provide care is shaped by each client’s individual needs and desires.

-At other times, he would balk at going into a room and say “No.” What he wanted, though, was not to avoid going in, but to have us explain to him what the room was and who was in it.
-He simply didn’t have the language skills to explain what type of information he needed.
+At other times, he would balk at going into a room and say “No.” What he wanted, however, was not to avoid going into the room, but to have someone explain to him what the room was and who was in it.
+He simply didn’t have the language skills to ask he wanted to know.

-His family, however, did not accept his truncated, overly simplified and inaccurate statements as attempts to communicate with them.
+His family, however, did not accept his truncated, overly simplified and inaccurate statements as attempts to communicate.
 Instead, they ignored his statements and said, “See, he has dementia.
 That’s his dementia talking.”

-It was not his dementia talking; it was always him.
-Let’s be careful that, in our recognition and acceptance that our loved ones and clients’ ability to use language is fading, we don’t ignore their attempts to communicate.
+It was not his dementia talking.
+It was always him.
+Let’s be careful that, in our recognition and acceptance that our loved ones’ and clients’ ability to use language is fading, we don’t ignore their attempts to communicate.
 Look for meaning in what your loved one is saying.
 The way people with dementia use language will be both creative and original.
-But we have the greater language skills.
+We have the greater language skills.
 The onus is on us to use our skills to understand them.

 One of my clients had to be taken for a medical procedure in a town several hours away.
 The weather was bad, long stretches of the road were under construction, the medical procedure was painful, and the clinic was crowded and noisy.
 My client faced one situation after another and endured a great deal of strange and unpleasant stimuli.
 She was exhausted and deeply confused long before we left the clinic.
 She turned to me and said, with tears in her eyes, “I feel like I’m floating.”

-Remember that your loved one still wants to communicate with you, and needs to be taken seriously.
-We can use our rational thought and language skills to decipher theirs.
+Remember that your loved one still wants to communicate with you and deserves to be taken seriously.
+We are the ones with intact cognitive skills.
+We should use our rational thought and language skills to decipher theirs.